 View Web Services

 The Enabled Web Services section is where you enable third-party integrations.
 These integrations can be used to extend the functionality of a user's Canvas profile.
-For example, when a user connects their Twitter account to their Canvas user profile, Canvas can send that user private Twitter messages about new assignments, quizzes, messages, etc. This is all configurable in the user's Notification Preferences.
+For example, when a user connects their Twitter account to their Canvas user profile, Canvas can send that user private Twitter messages about new assignments, quizzes, messages, etc. This is all configurable in the user's Notification Settings.